ynashed/bionemo-fw-ea/docs/bionemo/preprocessing-bcp-training-diffdock.md

 This section outlines the steps to prepare your workspace with pre-processed files for training DiffDock using the NVIDIA NGC platform.

-This workspace can then be used to launch ESM2nv training job using the template script `<BioNeMO_Workspace>/examples/molecule/diffdock/scripts/train_bcp.sh`.
+This workspace can then be used to launch DiffDock training job using the template script `<BioNeMO_Workspace>/examples/molecule/diffdock/scripts/train_bcp.sh`.

 For more information about how to launch DiffDock training using BCP script, you can check [Running BioNeMo on DGX-Cloud using BCP](./bcp-specific-commands-fw.md) tutorial.